rgammelby/H2/Databaser/Online Boghandel/stored procedures index.md

 This procedure displays the author associated with a specific book that exists in the database.

-### GetCustomerInfoByCustomerLastName (
+### GetCustomerInfoByUsername (
     IN customerLastName VARCHAR(50)
 )

 This procedure displays all stored information regarding a specific user/customer.

-The customerLastName variable must contain the user's last name.
+The customerLastName variable must contain the user's username.

-### GetOrdersByCustomer (
+### GetOrdersByCustomerUsername (
     IN customerLastName VARCHAR(50)
 )

 This procedure displays all orders made by a specific customer.

-The customerLastName variable must contain the user's last name.
+The customerLastName variable must contain the user's username.

 ### GetBookInfoByBookTitle (